Chronic Headache Syndrome?

 One such nutritional component is Vitamin B2 (Riboflavin).

-Vitamin B2 (Riboflavin) has proven to extremely effective in migraine headache relief with no side-effects!
+Vitamin B2 (Riboflavin) has proven to be extremely effective in migraine headache relief with no side-effects!

 A 2004 study published in the European Journal of Neurology also explored the usage of “high dose” riboflavin on the frequency, duration, and intensity of migraine sufferers aging twenty to sixty-five.
 And they found that, “…riboflavin is a safe and well-tolerated alternative in migraine prophylaxis.”